animal-tree/Writing-stuff/Stuff24-Choice.md

 **Axiom 2:** Some qualia feel better than others.

-This is a theory about the fundamental nature of reality. $\mathrm{N}$ is the natural number set, but a very different one than the natural numbers.
+This is a theory about the fundamental nature of reality. $\mathbb{N}$ is the natural number set, but a very different one than the natural numbers.